Vegz78/UpdateMoonlightGamesList/README.md

 - Restarts EmulationStation to update the games list with new entries.
 - Game files already present and not previously created by this script are not overwritten.

-# Usage
+# Setup and usage

 1 - Download and copy the script into your RetroPie Moonlight/Steam roms folder, typically "/home/pi/RetroPie/roms/moonlight".
-Make sure it's executable. <br>
+Make a new ROMS folder if not already present.
+Make sure the script files are executable, ```sudo chmod +x *.sh```.<br>
     Alternatively, in same folder, run:<BR>
     ```git clone https://github.com/Vegz78/UpdateMoonlightGamesList && sudo chmod +x ./UpdateMoonlightGamesList/_UpdateMoonlightGamesList.sh```
+    <BR>Move the script files to the ROMS folder, e.g.: ```sudo mv *.sh /home/pi/RetroPie/roms/moonlight```

 2 - Edit _UpdateMoonlightGamesList.sh with the desired global variables correct for your setup(server IP/Hostname, roms folder path etc.)

+3 - Add the [entry from the example below](https://github.com/Vegz78/UpdateMoonlightGamesList#example-of-sh-script-games-menu-in-emulationstation) to /etc/emulationstation/es_systems.cfg.

-3 - Start RetroPie and navigate to the Moonlight/Steam games list menu.
+4 - Start RetroPie and navigate to the Moonlight/Steam games list menu.

-4 - Run the _UpdateMoonlightGamesList entry.
+5 - Run the _UpdateMoonlightGamesList entry.

+Here are links to more detailed instructions for [installing Moonlight Embedded on a Raspberry Pi](https://translate.google.no/translate?sl=no&tl=en&u=https%3A%2F%2Fretrospill.ninja%2F2020%2F06%2Fmoonlight-game-streaming-pa-raspberry-pi%2F%23Installasjon-Embedded) and [setting it up in RetroPie](https://translate.google.no/translate?sl=no&tl=en&u=https%3A%2F%2Fretrospill.ninja%2F2020%2F06%2Fmoonlight-game-streaming-pa-raspberry-pi%2F%23Oppsett-Embedded).

+ _UpdateMoonlightGamesList.sh of course also works from the command line, ```_UpdateMoonlightGamesList.sh```.
+You can list the games on the game streaming server, without updating the RetroPie menu entry files by running the command ```moonlight list```.

 # Example of sh script games menu in Emulationstation
 Edit the file /etc/emulationstation/es_systems.cfg as loosely inspired by [TechWizTime](https://github.com/TechWizTime/moonlight-retropie).